Nergal: Foreign deities

 In the Yazılıkaya sanctuary, Nergal's name was apparently applied to a so-called "sword god" depicted on one of the reliefs, most likely a presently unidentified local god of death.

 The Elamite god Simut was frequently associated with Nergal, shared his association with the planet Mars and possibly his warlike character, though unlike his Mesopotamian counterpart he was not an underworld deity.
 In one case he appears alongside Laṣ.
 Wouter Henkelman additionally proposes that "Nergal of Hubshal (or Hubshan)" known from Assyrian sources was Simut.
 However, other identities of the deity identified by this moniker have been proposed as well, with Volkert Haas instead identifying him as Ugur.
 Yet another possibility is that Emu was the deity meant.

 Based on lexical lists, two Kassite gods were identified with Nergal, Shugab and Dur.

 In a Middle Assyrian god list, "Kammush" appears among the epithets of Nergal.
 According to Wilfred G. Lambert it cannot be established whether this indicates an equation with either the third millennium BCE god Kamish known from the Ebla texts, or the Iron Age god Chemosh from Moab.

 In late, Hellenistic sources from Palmyra, Hatra and Tarsus Heracles served as the interpretatio graeca of Nergal.
-Heracles and Nergal were also both (at different points in time) associated with the Anatolian god Sandas.
+Heracles and Nergal were also both (at different points in time) associated with the Anatolian god Sandas, as well as the Tyrian god Melqart, whose name also translates to "king of the city."